metayeti/YABS.js/README.md

  * Copyright (c) 2023 Big Corp */
 ```

 Variable names are arbitrary and can be anything as long as they match the JSDoc tags in the sourcefile.
-They are required to be one single word without any spaces, and they are case-sensitive.
+They are only required to be one single word without spaces, and they are case-sensitive.

 `$YEAR$` is a special variable that outputs the current year.

 If there is a shared `"headers"` entry in the build instructions file and we use variables in those, those variables will be relative to the individual scripts that use them.
-This means that every script that uses those headers has to include the associated JSDoc tags at the top of the file.
+This means that every script that uses those headers has to include the matching JSDoc tags.

-### 3. Additional options (custom output filenames and compile options)
+### 3. Additional options (output filenames and compile options)

-You can use a custom output source filename by adding the `"output_file"` entry into a `"sources"` entry.
+You can use a custom output source filename by adding the `"output_file"` entry into `"sources"` entry.

-Note that `"output_file"` has to always also include the relative directory you want it to be in.
-A good rule of thumb is that if your `"file"` entry includes relative paths, so should the `"output_file"` entry.
+Note that `"output_file"` needs to always also include the relative directory you want it to be in (this is to prevent ambiguity in cases where we wish to output the file into a different directory than the original had, which YABS.js is capable of).
+A good rule of thumb to follow is that when your `"file"` entry includes relative paths, then so should the `"output_file"` entry.
 For example:

 ```JSON
 {